 How it works for seasonal workers

-Once your employer registers you with the Österreichische Gesundheitskasse (ÖGK) — the national health insurance body — you receive an e-card, which is your health insurance ID.
+Once your employer registers you with the Österreichische Gesundheitskasse (ÖGK) - the national health insurance body - you receive an e-card, which contains your health insurance number.
 Present this at any doctor's surgery or hospital in Austria.

 - Registration: your employer handles this.
 It happens automatically when your contract begins and social contributions are deducted.